ianchanning/neural-network-js/tutorial/slides.tex.md

 # Separate these circles with a line

-Time to racially discriminate our happy circles ...err "linearly separate" them.
+Time to racially discriminate our happy circles ...err "linearly separate" them

 We need a wall!